hsjung02/Sudoku-Puzzle-Solving/README.md

 Output:
   - It will print out a fully filled Sudoku Puzzle
-  - If the program cannot solve the puzzle, 0 might be printed
+  - ~~If the program cannot solve the puzzle, 0 might be printed~~ if input is solvable: sudoku.cpp always gets the answer, while sudoku.py cannot sometimes.
+  - An error can occur if input is unsolvable sudoku problem.
   - ![Output](/output.PNG)